dikshapadi/Too-Good-To-Go/README.md

-# Food Donation Management System
+# Food Waste Management System

 A web application which is useful for food waste management, food donation and collection activities.